 Effective Treatment Programs

 Once a recovering addict completes detox, they begin their rehab.
 There are many therapy options available to recovering addicts.
-The most effective of these is inpatient treatment.
+The most effective of these is an inpatient treatment program.
 Inpatient therapy is medically managed care in a 24-hour, live-in facility.

 Outpatient treatment is for those who are unable to enroll in inpatient care.
 Outpatient is beneficial for people who cannot travel to another location for therapy due to family or career obligations.
 In-patient care in a new location can allow an addict to get away from people that may contribute to their use.

 Cognitive-behavioral therapy (CBT) is another effective form of treatment.
-CBT focuses on awareness, awareness of how drugs and alcohol impacts a user’s life, and how they impact those around them.
+CBT focuses on awareness of how drugs and alcohol impact a user’s life, as well as how they impact those around them.
 In CBT, substance abusers also learn coping skills that teach them how to tolerate situations that would tempt them to use.